enisgjini/form-application/README.md

-# Search Bar Application
+# Form Application

-I build a basic registration form in React where users can enter userna,e , email and password.
+I build a basic registration form in React where users can enter username , email and password.
 Post-registration, an error message is displayed for each field if validation fails else a success message is shown.

 ## Topics covered:​